fukugit/fake-api-server/README.md

 # fake-api-server
-The Rest api server to response fake randam data to test for front end application.
+The Rest api randers some fake randam datas for front end application integration testing.

 ## Getting Started
 This project can be ran on your local environment with npm.